judgegrubb/judgegrubb.github.io/_posts/2013-7-29-If-Only-You-Would-Just-Ask.md

 title: If Only You Would Just Ask
 ---

-*This post originally appeared on Medium.
+*October 9, 2018: This post originally appeared on Medium.
 It has now been moved here.*

 I adore my little 3-year old cousin Brooklynn.
 She has me wrapped around her little finger.
 She’s an adorable girl, and I’d do anything for her, but today I learned an important lesson from her.